 Two plant species on MCBQ are federally-listed as threatened or endangered species.
-These include Harperella (Ptilimnium nodosum) and small whorled pogonia (Isotria medeoloides).
+These include Harperella (Ptilimnium nodosum) and the small whorled pogonia (Isotria medeoloides).

 Harperella is a federally-listed endangered plant species native to riverine habitats.
 This plant is only found in 13 areas ranging from Maryland to Georgia.
+The Harperalla and its habitat are not found within the proposed action footprint.
 The small whorled pogonia (SWP) is a federally-listed threatened species.
 The SWP is a perennial plant that generally occurs on gentle to moderate slopes with eastern or northern exposures and prefers acidic sandy loam soils with low nutrient content.
+The SWP and SWP habitat are not found within the proposed action footprint.